Newly recovered Ground Zero photos show why you should back up your CD-Rs now

 So now might be a good time to check on your photos, and back them up to something newer, better, and redundant — something that puts them in multiple places in case of failure.

-If these photos move you, the photographer’s family asks if you might consider donating some money to a charity that supports first responders.
+If these photos move you, the family that recovered and archived the photos asks if you might consider donating some money to a charity that supports first responders.

 Loading comments...